-At some level we imagine our suffering and dissatisfaction into existence, all our problems are merely thoughts.
+At some level, we imagine our suffering and dissatisfaction into existence, and all our problems are merely thoughts.
 Those thoughts dwell on things in the past we regret and possible events in the future we fear happening, neither of which are real.
-The past has completely vanished, there is nothing about it that should in principle dictate how you are feeling now.
+The past has wholly vanished; there is nothing about it that should, in principle, dictate how you are feeling now.
 The future is merely imagined.
-Even if you knew for certain that something bad was going to happen, what good would it do creating anxiety about it now?
+Even if you knew for certain that something terrible was going to happen, what good would it do creating anxiety about it now?
 If the future is bleak, does that mean you have to ruin the present as well?

 We need to learn to separate reality from the imagination.
 Past, future and the stories we frame our existence around are all in the imagination.
 This is where all suffering and dissatisfaction lie.
 Reality is our direct experience of the present.
 It is the colours in your vision, the sounds in your hearing and the sensations in your body.
 Mindfulness is all about escaping the imagination and its delusions and becoming more in touch with the reality of the moment-to-moment experience of life.

 When is it that we feel happy?
 When are we truly alive?
 It is those moments when the incessant chatter in our minds has silenced for a little while, and we are attentive to the present.
 Happiness is a function of attention.
 Whether we are watching a movie, reading a book or playing a sport, we are concentrated on what is right in front of us in the here and now.